andie-andrews/programming_basics/README.md

 #### Step 1: Download the Notebook

-1. From this repositories [home page](https://github.com/gperdrizet/programming_basics) go to the `notebooks` directory
+1. From this repository's [home page](https://github.com/gperdrizet/programming_basics) go to the `notebooks` directory
 2. Click on the `dog_simulation.ipynb`
 3. Click the small 'Download raw file' icon at the upper left of the notebook preview frame (looks like an arrow pointing down to a horizontal line)
 4. Save the notebook locally somewhere you will be able to easily find it again